lsst-sqre/ghostwriter/docs/hooks/index.rst

 If a hook does not wish to modify the parameters used by future hooks or route substitution, it should return None.

-If it does return an object, that object will first be checked to ensure only the ``path`` and ``unique_id`` fields changed.
+If it does return an object, that object will first be checked to ensure only the ``target`` and ``unique_id`` fields changed.
-If another field changed, an exception will be raised.
+If any other field changed, an exception will be raised.
-The returned ``Parameters`` object will be used as the input to subsequent hooks, or, if there are no more hooks, the path substitution.
+The returned ``Parameters`` object will be used as the input to subsequent hooks and to update the target path that will be substituted.

 That's the whole thing.